Shimon Abuhatzira: Club career

-Style of play

-Abuhatzira is a striker who can play as a centre forward and second striker. agile, quick and powerful, Abuhatzira is credited with pace, strength, and technical ability.

 International career

-On October 16, 2012 Abuhatzira made his debut on the national team, when he came on as a substitute in the game against Luxembourg in 2014 FIFA World Cup qualifiers.

-On June 2, 2013 he scored his debut goal, in a friendly match against Honduras.
+On 16 October 2012, Abuhatzira made his debut on the national team, when he came on as a substitute in the game against Luxembourg in 2014 FIFA World Cup qualifiers.
+On 2 June 2013, he scored his debut goal, in a friendly match against Honduras.

 Personal life

 On 18 May 2009, Abuhatzira married his Israeli girlfriend Reut in a Jewish ceremony at Tel Ya, a wedding hall in kibbutz Tel Yitzhak, Israel.